 Don's cancer, which had been in remission for 20 years, came back in 2000, and he later died.
 Without Don's leadership, the group's numbers and activity level slowly dwindled.
 In 2002, Joel Svendsen took on the task of recruiting, and became project director in 2003.

-Joel made the use of DIR equipment and procedures mandatory, and strongly encouraged GUE training for all of its members.
+Joel made the use of DIR equipment and procedures mandatory for all technical dives.
 Joel brought in Matt Hoelscher (who served first as a mixed gas diver and recruitment manager, later as captain).
 Matt recruited David Buhlinger in 2007.